drugdata/cookiecutter-pycustomdock/README.md

 CELPPade / cookiecutter-pycustomdock
 ==============================

-CELPPade (formally known as "cookiecutter-pycstomdock") is a [cookiecutter](https://github.com/audreyr/cookiecutter) template to create Python packages to perform custom docking for Drug Design Data Resource (D3R) CELPP competition.
+CELPPade (formally known as "cookiecutter-pycustomdock") is a [cookiecutter](https://github.com/audreyr/cookiecutter) template to create Python packages to perform custom docking for Drug Design Data Resource (D3R) CELPP competition.

 This template is based off of the excellent template by Louis Taylor found here: